 Students can select faculty with similar specialized interests (clinical faculty interests are listed in their faculty profiles).
 Students work with the faculty and design a shadowing routine that is convenient for both parties.

 Duke's NSIG (Neurosurgery Interest Group) meets monthly to hear neuro-related career talks given by Duke faculty.
 All interested medical students are encouraged to attend.
-See the NSIG Web site for a list of upcoming topics.

 Duke's Brain School group meets about once a week in an informal setting to discuss interesting topics relevant to neurosurgery.
 This seminar-like meeting is for medical students at all stages who want to explore neurosurgery-related topics in more detail.

 Our faculty lecture in numerous courses and seminars throughout campus.
 Faculty lectures provide good opportunities to hear about clinical and research work in a more formal setting.